MatteoPiselli/MatteoPiselli/README.md

 ### 🧾 About me

-I'm Matteo Piselli, FullStack Developer, specialized in the design and development web and mobile applications.
-I work with JavaScript ecosystem technologies.
-I like to discover new technologies and develop projects that allow me to strengthen my skills.
+I am Matteo Piselli, developer FullStack, specialized in the design and development of web and mobile applications.
+I design modern and powerful applications in React, Node.js and MongoDB.
+Passionate about development, I like to create and observe the projects that I design evolve.

 ---